 Those on low-carb diets also want to know how many carbs are in their glass of wine.
 Wine is a fermented beverage and begins of course with a base of grapes, which are naturally high in carbohydrates due to their sugar content (glucose and fructose).
 During the fermentation process, the yeast eats the sugar, and produces alcohol, heat and CO2 (bubbles).
 Any leftover sugar creates the overall carbohydrate content of the wine.
 Sweet wines, such as Port or dessert wines, have a high carbohydrate content.
 The sweeter the wine (or other type of alcohol), the higher the carbohydrates.
 But dry wines, with little or no residual sugar, have lower carbs.
 These wines that are “fully fermented,” where virtually all sugars are consumed, have the lowest carbohydrate count.

+The TTB’s definition of sugar free wine is a serving (5 fl. oz.) that contains less than 0.5 g of sugar.
 Our sugar free wines have anywhere from .1-1 g/l residual sugar and .015-.15 carbs per 5oz serving.
 While saying they are “carb free” is pushing the definition, these come as close as you can get.

 Health Benefits of Healthy Wine